-The Seattle International Piano Festival (SIPF) is proud to present for the seventh year the Bach Festival for local and regional (Note that participants of all nationalities may now apply) pianists and violinists, featuring works by Johann Sebastian Bach, as well as other Baroque masters.
+The Seattle International Piano Festival (SIPF) is proud to present for the eighth year the Bach Festival for pianists and violinists of any nationality, featuring works by Johann Sebastian Bach, as well as other Baroque masters.
 This competitive event was created to provide performing opportunities for those who wish to share their love of Bach’s revered music and to provide performers with constructive feedback from performing and teaching masters.
 Participants will receive educational evaluations by performing for adjudicators, and a chance to receive medals and certificates.

 We are honored to continue the tradition of the annual Bach Festival by it’s original founder, Jennifer Bowman, and hope to preserve her artistic vision.
 The festival has always been a wonderful educational and artistic opportunity for pianists and violinists in Washington and Oregon, and our mission is to see that it becomes an anticipated event each year.

 Once submitted, the participant will receive a confirmation email including the information submitted on this form.
 Please check your bulk mail folder in the email account you specified in the form if you do not Immediatey see the confirmation.

 Shortly after Monday, October 16, participants may view the itinerary page for performance time and venue assignments as well as other important information.

 This festival sets forth narrowly defined age groups and specific genre groups so that participants may be fairly judged, and generously decorated.
 Those familiar with previous years should note a number of changes, including:

 - CONTINUED VIOLIN PARTICIPATION: the addition of the Baroque Sonata and Concerto for violin participants (this was added during 2015)